OctopusDeploy/Architecture/OctopusServer/RemovingFunctionality.md

 ## Breaking Releases

-We designate certain releases to be breaking releases well in advance.
+We designate certain releases to be breaking releases well in advance, according to our agreed schedule.
 All planned breaking changes are made in this release.

 ## Transition Period